Package 'resmush'

 dir

-Character or vector of characters representing paths of local directories.
+A character vector of paths to local directories.

 ext